-The cost proposal must be submitted separately from the narrative proposal, either as a separate PDF if submitted via email, or in a separate, sealed envelope if submitted via mail/in person.
+The cost proposal must be submitted separately from the narrative proposal, either using the Pricing Attachment format in VSS, or in a separate, sealed envelope if submitted via mail/in person.
 No portion of the cost proposal may be included within the body of the narrative proposal.